Dr. David Pompei, PharmD, MS

 There is not much rigorous research into cannabis and ADHD due to federal restrictions that limit cannabis research.
 However, there is some evidence to suggest that marijuana helps with ADHD in some individuals.

-A small case report out of the University of Saskatchewan in Canada described how cannabis self-medication affected three males with ADHD.
+A small case series out of the University of Saskatchewan in Canada described how cannabis self-medication affected three males with ADHD.
 Each of the males were in their late teens and early twenties, taking standard ADHD medications, and had successfully incorporated cannabis into their treatment regime.

-The subjects were provided with cannabidiol (CBD), a non-intoxicating cannabinoid found in some strains of cannabis, and tetrahydrocannabinol (THC), an intoxicating cannabinoid found in some strains of cannabis, at a ratio of 20:1 CBD:THC.
+The subjects were provided with cannabidiol (CBD), a non-intoxicating cannabinoid found in some strains of cannabis, and tetrahydrocannabinol (THC), an intoxicating cannabinoid found in most strains of cannabis, at a ratio of 20:1 CBD:THC.
 The participants ingested the cannabinoids orally, but were permitted to self-direct their use.

 Two of the three patients reported taking cannabis once daily, whereas the other patient preferred a twice-daily regimen.
 Two patients preferred smoking cannabis rather than taking it orally.
 One patient opted to change the cannabis product he was given to one with high THC and no CBD.